Spherical clustering in detection of groups of concomitant extremes: Spherical clustering and concomitant extremes

 where $\ell$ and $d-\ell$ correspond to the alternative partition.
-But the right hand side is maximized at $\ell=d/2$ when $d$ is even and $\ell=(d\pm 1)/2$ when $d$ is odd, and so we must choose index sets of essentially equal size to make clustering `work', see also Proposition~\ref{prop:means} below.
-In the $k$-principal-components case we note that $\lambda_1(\e(XX^\top\ind{X\in A_i}))=1/d$ whenever $A_i$ contains at least one standard basis vector.
-Thus the necessary and sufficient condition~\eqref{eq:cond_eigs} always holds for such~$X$.
+But the right-hand side is maximized at $\ell=d/2$ when $d$ is even and $\ell=(d\pm 1)/2$ when $d$ is odd, and so we must choose index sets of essentially equal size to make faces identifiable using $k$-means, see also Theorem~\ref{thm:means} below.
+In the $k$-pc case we note that $\lambda_1(\e(XX^\top\ind{X\in A_i}))=1/d$ whenever $A_i$ contains at least one standard basis vector.
+Thus, the necessary and sufficient condition~\eqref{eq:cond_eigs} always holds for such~$X$.

 In the above case the partitioning is arbitrary, but one can always construct another angle $X'$ satisfying the moment constraints and arbitrarily close to $X$ such that a given partition becomes the only correct one (the respective faces support the law of $X'$).
-This provides a class of examples where $k$-means clustering fails to identify the supporting faces, because the dissimilarity is continuous.
-Importantly, $k$-principal-components does not readily fail in this case.
+This provides a class of examples where $k$-means clustering fails to identify the supporting faces, because the dissimilarity is continuous, see also~\cite{Janssen_Wan}.
+Importantly, $k$-pc does not readily fail in this case.

-\subsection{Spherical \texorpdfstring{$k$}{}-means in the size-balanced case}
+\subsection{Spherical $k$-means in the size-balanced case}

-For the spherical $k$-means procedure we only have a result when the dimensions of the faces satisfy a certain strict condition.
-If this assumption is violated, it is possible to construct a model where $k$-means fails to identify the correct faces.
-It is sufficient to have an alternative partition into faces with a larger value of $\sqrt{|I_1|}+\cdots+\sqrt{|I_k|}$, or rather a model relatively close to that.
-This observation readily follows from Proposition~\ref{prop:main}.
+The spherical $k$-means procedure is guaranteed to identify the correct faces only when their dimensions satisfy a certain strict condition.
+If this assumption is violated, it is possible to construct a model where $k$-means fails, see the above discussion.